top of page

 HARRY STATHAM COACH OF IMPACT AWARD

-Kansas City, MO – Small College Basketball has the privilege of announcing Dave Holmquist as the 2024 Harry Statham Coach of Impact Award winner.
-Coach Holmquist is the fifth recipient of the extremely prestigious Harry Statham Coach of Impact Award.
-Harry Statham had this to say about Coach Holmquist:
+Kansas City, MO – Small College Basketball is extremely excited to announce Greg Tonagel as the 2025 Harry Statham Coach of Impact Award winner.
+Coach Tonagel is the sixth recipient of the distinguished Harry Statham Coach of Impact Award.
+Harry Statham had this to say about Coach Tonagel:

 The purpose of the Harry Statham Coach of Impact Award is to honor a Coach that has used the power of the coaching platform to make a positive impact on players, coaches, and others.
 The Coach will be a person of high character and integrity who has served as an excellent role model, and who has deeply impacted the lives of others.